JcaPetri/Apollo-System-MySql/README.md

 				FieldIDn 		--> The FieldIDn is the IDNum of the field/column of the entity.
 Link with the SysBaseElements_Tbl.
 				EntityIDn 		--> The EntityIDn is the IDNum of the entity.
 Link with the SysBaseElements_Tbl.
 				MicroserviceIDn --> the IdNum of the Microservice that the Field and Entity belong.
 When is equal System, all microservices hava access to them.
-				BusinessUnitID	--> the IdNum of the BusinessUnit that the Field and Entity and Microservice belong.
-				When an entity is selected from the Entity_Tbl, the Microservice and BusinessUnit are set, these parameters define the possible fields to be selected.
+				When an entity is selected from the Entity_Tbl, the Microservice is set, this parameter define the possible fields to be selected.
 			Common Field/Columns for all tables
 				The objective of these are to store critical information for the system and the record history.
 					StatedIDn 			--> The StatedIDn is the IDNum that define if the record is enable or not.